shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 It's all brackets!!! lol - it's simplistic parser uses polish notation instead of infix - it's fun and interesting, very simple nothing to stress out over.

-Here's the code to read the BBSHD pedal encoder, using 4x reading at 1000hz
+Here's the code to read the BBSHD pedal encoder, using 4x reading at 1000hz and sending to QML at 10hz

 ```
 ; <<PAS Throttle Cruise>>